HISTORY & ARCHITECTURE

 Continue on to our Virtual Tour...

-This is a great guide for anybody walking through the Cathedral... just follow along with the QR codes on our signs.
+This is a great guide for anybody walking through the Cathedral.
 The Virtual Tour also gives you a good sense of the history and architecture of the Cathedral, even if you cannot be here in person.

 In 2021, one of our Summer Students, Claire Donnan, produced a series of "Heritage Moment" videos, which explore some of the historical, architectural, and practical aspects of the Cathedral and the Ecclesiastical District.
-The videos are available on our YouTube Channel and FaceBook page, but you can also link to them right here!
+Some of the information is a little out of date, but they are still helpful.
+Please feel free to explore them...